hubertp/type-debugger-tutorial/tutorial.md

 #### Where do all these constraints come from?
 In the previous example we were answering the question of where did the expected type come from.
 Type debugger can also help to understand how type arguments are inferred by the compiler.

 Search from the previous section highlighted goal `Given results from conformance (subtyping) tests with expected type, can type variables be finally resolved?`.
 Type variables are temporary types that collect constraints on the type parameters.
 However at some point we have to solve them and infer precise instantiations.
-The above goal has two children: `Can we solve type variable ?B ?` and the result of such type inference.
+The above goal has two children: `Infer instantation for type variable ?B ...?` and the result of such type inference.
 Let's ask the former where do its constraints come from by right-clicking the goal.
 That reveals a close-by goal where the actual conformance (subtyping) check is done between the type of the argument and the formal parameter of the function at that position.
 In other words `Nil <: ?B` registers a lower bound constraint on the type variable representing type parameter `B`.
 Finding the constraint source manually for this example was easy but (unfortunately) it is usually not the case for real programs.

 [stlc]: http://en.wikipedia.org/wiki/Simply_typed_lambda_calculus